 Go Vertical for Cold Water Fishing

-but to us it sends the signal to change fishing techniques and presentations which often includes vertical fishing since what worked during summer will not work once it turns cooler.
+but to us it sends the signal to change fishing techniques and presentations which often includes vertical fishing, which worked during summer, will now also work once it turns cooler.

-I am sure we have all vertical fished for Crappie with a jig and minnow over a brush pile; in fact, we did it this week and will talk about that trip later.
-The one deadly lure we will talk most about may be found in most anglers tackle box but rarely used is the jigging spoon.
+I am sure we have all vertical fished for Crappie with a jig and minnow over a brush pile; in fact, we did it in late fall few years ago and will talk about that trip later.
+The one deadly lure we will talk most about may be found in most anglers tackle box but rarely used, it is the jigging spoon.

 You want a spoon that flutters on the fall with a profile of a shad.
 Size depends on depth when jigging spoons; in shallow water, use a smaller lighter spoon such as a 1/2 oz and if in deeper water, such as channel drops, use a larger spoon 1 oz to 1 1/2 or even a 2 oz if real deep.
 Colors can vary, but we find silver with white or chartreuse to be best with a bucktail or crystal dressed treble for added attraction.